Panasonic G7 versus Panasonic G80

 |Panasonic G3 (⇒ lft | rgt)||Four Thirds||15.8||4592||3448||1080/60i||21||10.6||667||56|

-Beyond body and sensor, cameras can and do differ across a range of features.
-The Lumix G7 and the G80 are similar in the sense that both feature an electronic viewfinder, which is helpful when framing images in bright sunlight.
+Apart from body and sensor, cameras can and do differ across a range of features.
+The G7 and the G80 are similar in the sense that both feature an electronic viewfinder, which is helpful when framing images in bright sunlight.
 Moreover, their viewfinders offer an identical resolution of 2360k dots.
-The table below summarizes some of the other core capabilities of the Panasonic G7 and Panasonic G80 in connection with corresponding information for a sample of similar cameras.
-The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.
+The adjacent table lists some of the other core features of the Panasonic G7 and Panasonic G80 along with similar information for a selection of comparators.
+If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 |Panasonic G7 (⇒ rgt)||2360||no||3.0||1040||swivel||YES||4000||7.0||9.3||no|